BatterySmooth/CRSD-ANT/README.md

 | Stage 3     | Set timeout for Next Stage, Blank screen, Increment index counter                                                              |
 | Next Stage  | Disable keypress event, Collect stage results, Check if end of trial; If not, call Stage 1.
 If so, generate & store export URI |

-Modifying the number of trials
+Modifying the Number of Trials
 -----------------------------------
 1. Open js/navigation.js in the text editor of your choice.
 2. Near the top of the file, change the following line, replacing "4" with the desired number of blocks: